OpenCloudOS/nettrace/README.md

 - type: the type of this item, which can be 'kprobe' by default, 'kretprobe' and 'tracepoint'.
 - tp: this is for tracpoint, which shoud be the path of tracepint in format of 'skb:kfree_skb'.
 - is_end: if this function/tracepoint is the end of the life of the skb.
 This is used to trace the life of skb.
+- regex: the regex for kernel function name.
+Sometimes, the function name compiled can be different, such as 'do_xdp_generic' is compiled to 'do_xdp_generic.cold'.
+So we can use regex to match the compiled name with 'do_xdp_generic.*'.

+If nettrace is used by rpm package or docker image, the 'tracer.json' is located in '/opt/nettrace/tracer.json'.

 ## 4. timeline mode